-- A) Official environmental registration of the Ming Mine. - B) New key equipment for the Nugget Pond Mill expected in August 2010 with detailed engineering nearing completion. - C) Mine and Port infrastructure construction to commence following environmental release. - D) NI 43-101 feasibility study to be completed in the second quarter of 2010.
+- A) Official environmental registration of the Ming Mine. - B) New key equipment for the Nugget Pond Mill expected in August 2010 with detailed engineering nearing completion. - C) Mine and Port infrastructure construction to commence following environmental release. - D) NI 43-101 feasibility study to be completed in the third quarter of 2010. - E) The metallurgical test program was completed and the mill conceptual design has been progressing on schedule.